illuminate3/rakko/readme.md

 1. Down load and upload to the server
 2. Run composer install
 3. Create the database
-4. Copy paste the .env information and set to your specific server
+4. Copy paste the .env information and set to your specific server (provide below)
 5. Run the following:

 a.